Jaezzehe/raspberry-farm-scripts/Readme.md

   - First-time setup (`firstboot-raspfarm-installer.service`)
   - OLED stats script (`mystats.service`)
 - Installs microk8s Service for Kubernetes Cluster integrations
-- Sets up autocluster scripts for zero-touch MicroK8s cluster formation.
-  - Automatically joins or initializes a MicroK8s cluster at boot
+- Automatically joins MicroK8s cluster with the configured Master Ip at boot
 - Automates all steps with a single install + reboot.

 - Used User is named ylabs